 The import of medication, alcohol, food and firearms is often restricted or prohibited altogether.
 So be sure to get prescriptions and permits for all those “difficult” items you don’t want to leave at home.

-This includes any of your pets that you can’t imagine living without.
-Especially expatriate’s cats, dogs, birds or exotic animals are subject to strict hygiene and health standards.
+This also includes any of your pets that you can’t imagine living without.
+Cats, dogs, birds, exotic animals et cetera are subject to strict hygiene and health standards.
 Without a permit, your furry friend may end up in quarantine or, far worse, may be put down.

 Changing money before you arrive is always a good idea.
 You can, of course, still change money at the airport if you are in desperate need of cash.
 It is a lot more expensive, though, and you should only do it in case of an emergency.

-Unless you have family members or friends in your new home-to-be who will await you at the airport to take you home, you will have to find other means of transportation.
+Unless you have family members or friends in your host country who can pick you up at the airport and take you to your new home, you will have to find other means of transportation.
 Many hotels offer free or cheap airport shuttle services.
 That way, you can get to your hotel for a small fee or only a tip for the driver.
 Contact your hotel and ask for the most convenient way to get there.
 They will be able to provide you with information.

 If you have taken a flight half-way around the world, you are probably extremely exhausted by now.
 You have taken the first steps to living overseas as an expat, now try to relax and get some rest.
 If it is still day time, you should just take a short nap or get something to eat.

-If you crawl between the sheets and pass out right away, it will take you a lot longer to adjust your sleeping rhythm.
+If you crawl between the sheets and pass out in the middle of the day, it will take you a lot longer to adjust your sleeping rhythm.
 However, try not to squeeze too much into your first day.
-You will be exhausted, and it won’t take too long until the jet-lag fully hits you.
+You will be most likely exhausted, and it won’t take too long until the jet-lag fully hits you.
+Plus, the following days of getting settled will be busy enough.